AlecApp/SREHomework/README.md

 ##### General note: Encountered several problems with my dev environment.
 Spent a couple hours partitioning extra HDD space, installing CLI tools, etc.

+##### General note 2: This readme is wordier than usual, since I'm not just covering the practical stuff but also my rational and failures.

 ### Process for todo-api Dockerfile
 * Built todo-api image to see initial filesize and watch how everything built.
 Image size: 1.21gb
 * Read https://docs.docker.com/develop/develop-images/multistage-build/ and other resources